spacetelescope/WFC3Library/notebooks/image_displayer_analyzer/README.md

 `wfc3_imageanalysis.ipynb`.
 Both of these tools are meant to be used inside of a Jupyter Notebook.

-In order to run the Jupyter Notebook you must have created the virtual environment in [WFC3 Library's](https://github.com/spacetelescope/WFC3Library) installation instructions.
+In order to run the Jupyter Notebook you must create the virtual environment in [WFC3 Library's](https://github.com/spacetelescope/WFC3Library) installation instructions.
 No additional packages are required to run this Jupyter Notebook.